PistonsofDoom/OCTMM/docs/src/overview.md

 OCTMM aims to provide the user with total control, while still providing enough utility functions to allow a user to sequence songs with little effort.
-In order to succeed at both goals, OCTMM provides:
+In order to succeed at both goals, OCTMM should provide:

 - Low-level methods for creating new synthesizers through digital signal processing functions.